2018 SCHOLARSHIP RECIPIENTS

 JOSELIN GOMEZ-DE LEON

-“My dad has had to work in the fields his whole life since he was nine because my grandfather passed away.
+“My dad has had to work in the fields his whole life since he was nine years old because my grandfather passed away.
 Since he was the oldest, he had to work in order to provide for his siblings.
 My mom has not been able to work for a few years due to health problems.
 With my mom not being able to work and my dad being a farm worker, money is very limited.
 My oldest sister dropped out of high school her senior year and my other sister went to a community college for one semester but dropped out to help pay bills.
 Due to these reasons I want to make sure I graduate from high school and go to college.”
 Joselin plans to attend Fresno Pacific University and become an elementary teacher.

 “Growing up I remember seeing my parents wake up very early to go to work.
 The kitchen lights would be turned on and my mom would be cooking.
-Then, around five in the morning I’d hear a car beeping and instantly know that my dad’s raitero (ride) is here.
+Around five in the morning I’d hear a car beeping and instantly know that my dad’s raitero (ride) is here.
 After eight long hours of work, my dad usually eats, showers, and goes straight to bed groaning in pain.
 Even though I know it won’t help much, I’d still offer to massage his back and legs.
 I see the way they have to suffer in the fields through extreme hot or cold weathers, with short lunch breaks, bathroom breaks, and the hustle they put in every surco (row).
 I understand our financial problems so I try not to ask for things.
 Seeing how my parents struggle every month to pay the rent and bills motivates me to pursue higher education.”
 Yulisa dreams of being a nurse and will attend California State University, Fresno.

 Maribel Herrera Franco

 “Throughout my life money has always been a big factor.
 My father has always worked in the fields and my mom in a food company to be able to maintain and just put food on the table for my siblings and me.
 My father found he has heart issues and my mother diabetes.
 However, later in life my father found a better job as a tractor driver.
 Even though my father is very hard working, always putting in more hours than others, his income isn’t good.
 Due to her illness my mom stays home to cook and clean the house.
-This is my motivation.”
+My parents are my motivation.”
 Maribel’s major is Fashion Merchandising and hopes to attend Academy of Art University.

 “I am a first generation, the oldest of three siblings, and we’re being raised by a single parent, my mother.
 My mother is a field worker and always tries to give us what we need.
 During my days off from school I go to work in the fields to be able to buy myself items I need and help with house bills.
 We are a low income family so it can be tough sometimes to afford items we need on a regular bases.
 To be able to live in these conditions is very tough and brings many challenges.
 Even though my life has had suffering and challenges, it has molded me to become a better person and take responsibilities to reach higher education so I can help my siblings and other students.”
 Jose aspires to be a Civil Engineer and attend Cal Poly, San Luis Obispo.

 “At the age of 12 I began picking grapes.
 Unfortunately, working in the fields is no longer an option for me.
 Instead, it is something I will have to endure because I no longer have either of my parents with me.
 My dad passed away and my mom is in Mexico unable to come back.
-My sister had to give up her dream of attending college to take care of me and my young siblings.
+My older sister had to give up her dream of attending college to take care of me and my younger siblings.
 I know if I want to go to college I will have to cover all the expenses.
 For that reason I will continue to work in the fields until I earn enough money to attend college.
 It is very difficult, but I will not stop because I am very dedicated and passionate about going to college.
 The struggles I have faced have only pushed me harder to reach my dreams.
 I also want to make my mom proud of the person I have become and if I could see her one more time I would thank her for all her sacrifices.
 I just want to say that I still have so much more to offer and hopefully with your help I can make my dreams a reality.”
 Griselda earned a 4.17 GPA and has been accepted at UC, Merced and is majoring in Chemistry or History.

 “I am the oldest of five children.
 Growing up my parents put a great emphasis on doing well in school.
 They have always wanted to make sure I understood that an education is not something to be taken for granted.
 My father attended elementary and my mom some high school.
 Because of this my father has had to work in the fields his whole life.
 Since my father is the only one that works, at times it is hard to make enough money.
 My parents are the reason why I have always done well in school and have always pushed myself to get the best grades.”
 Karla has a 4.06 and will be majoring in Liberal Arts at California State University, Fresno.